tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 * [Komodo Edit](http://komodoide.com/komodo-edit/) (Mac or PC)
 * [Coda](https://panic.com/coda/) (Mac)

 These editors provide features that let you better manage the text.
 Choose the one you want.
-(My preference is to use Sublime Text when I'm working with code samples, and Atom when I'm working with Jekyll projects.)
+(My preference is to use Sublime Text when I'm working with independent code samples, and Atom when I'm working with Jekyll projects.)
 Avoid using TextEdit since it adds some formatting behind the scenes that can corrupt your content.

 {% include random_ad2.html %}